z1996xm/BIGTREETECH/docs/CB1.md

 Find the device IP address in your router page
 <img src=img/Router.png width="600" /><br/>

-​	Or use the https://angryip.org/ tool，scan all IP address in the current network organize by names, find the IP named Hurakan, BTT-CB1 like shown 	 	below
+Or use the https://angryip.org/ tool，scan all IP address in the current network organize by names, find the IP named Hurakan, BTT-CB1 like shown 	 	below
 <img src=img/AngryIP.png width="600" /><br/>

-​	Open Mobaxtermand click “Session”, and click “SSH”，inset the device IP into Remote host and click “OK” (note: your computer and the device needs to 	be in the same network)
+Open Mobaxtermand click “Session”, and click “SSH”，inset the device IP into Remote host and click “OK” (note: your computer and the device needs to be in the same network)
 <img src=img/MobaXterm_Login.png width="600" /><br/>

-​		Input the login name and password to enter the SSH terminal interface
+Input the login name and password to enter the SSH terminal interface

 * login as: biqu
 * password: biqu

-## **· Software Installation**
+## **Software Installation**

 1. **Download the OS Image**